100ravSingh/Road-Quality-Project/README.md

 ## Product Demo: [link](https://youtu.be/6m9XcFSjViw?si=gf7Bp8o4jxjh9ACD)
 ## For Docker: [link](https://hub.docker.com/r/sunny31011998/road-quality)
 ### docker run -d -p 80:80 sunny31011998/road-quality:latest
-### Application start running in a container: /t localhost:80 or 0.0.0.0:80
+### Application start running in a container: \t localhost:80 or 0.0.0.0:80

 ## If you find any issues with the product or have suggestions for optimization, please contact the [owner](https://100ravsingh.github.io).